A kindergartener wrote: “I told my mummy I want exzacly two pees in my soop.”

 Ages 10 to 12 years

 - Letter-manipulation can help your spelling maestro.
-Write the root word on a chart and put it up in her study area.
+Write the root word on a chart and put it up in his study area.
 His task will be to create as many words as possible using prefixes, suffixes and changes in tense.
 Games of Kangaroo Letters are effective tools as well.
 He can mix and match the letters in the word to spell out as many words as possible.
 For example, ‘H-I-P-P-O-P-O-T-A-M-U-S’ contains ‘hip’, ‘pot’, ‘am’, ‘us’ and so on.

 - Your child’s birthday is a great time to gift him a book of crosswords that will challenge his ability to spell.
 Get one for yourself and compare scores to encourage him as he fortifies his spelling muscles.